-In some circumstances the claims administrator may authorize participating provider cost share amounts (Deductibles or Co-Payments) to apply to a claim for a covered service you receive from a nonparticipating provider.
+In some circumstances the claims administrator may authorize participating provider cost share amounts (Deductibles or Co-Payments) to apply to a claim for a covered service you receive from a non-participating provider.
 In such circumstance, you or your physician must contact the claims administrator in advance of obtaining the covered service.
 It is your responsibility to ensure that the claims administrator has been contacted.
 If the claims administrator authorizes a participating provider cost share amount to apply to a covered service received from a non-participating provider, you also may still be liable for the difference between the maximum allowed amount and the non-participating provider's charge.
-In certain situations, however, if you receive nonemergency covered services at a participating hospital or facility at which, or as a result of which, you receive services from a nonparticipating provider, you will pay no more than the cost sharing that you would pay for the same covered services received from a participating provider.
+In certain situations, however, if you receive non-emergency covered services at a participating hospital or facility at which, or as a result of which, you receive services from a non-participating provider, you will pay no more than the cost sharing that you would pay for the same covered services received from a participating provider.
 Please see "Member Cost Share" in the YOUR MEDICAL BENEFITS section for more information.
 Please call the Member Services telephone number on your ID card for authorized referral information or to request authorization.

-DEDUCTIBLES, CO-PAYMENTS, OUT-OF-POCKET AMOUNTS AND MEDICAL BENEFIT MAXIMUMS
+CO-PAYMENTS AND MEDICAL BENEFIT MAXIMUMS

-After any applicable deductible and your Co-Payment is subtracted, the plan will pay benefits up to the maximum allowed amount, not to exceed any applicable Medical Benefit Maximum.
-The Deductible amounts, Co-Payments, Out-Of-Pocket Amounts and Medical Benefit Maximums are set forth in the SUMMARY OF BENEFITS.
+After you satisfy your Medical and Prescription Drug Deductible, your Co-Payment will be subtracted and benefits will be paid up to the maximum allowed amount, not to exceed the applicable Medical Benefit Maximum.
+The Co-Payments and Medical Benefit Maximums are set forth in the SUMMARY OF BENEFITS.